shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 The following instructions will work on your local Linux/OSX laptop/desktop (with or without a remote repository):<br/>

+> Note: the 211-starter-pack contains a 211/ directory and separate subdirectories for each exercise (i.e. instead of a 211/lab01/hello directory structure, you'll see 211/lab01_hello -- you can set up your 211 directory in whatever way makes the most sense to you)

 1. Go to your home directory, or a subdirectory such as "Courses" or "Repos".
 Create a folder for CSCI 211 using mkdir (make directory):
 ```
 $ mkdir csci211